 |Combine Transitions and Junctions to Create Branching Paths|

 |Reuse Simulink Functions in Stateflow Charts|

 |Reuse Logic Patterns by Defining Graphical Functions|

 Truth table function

-You can define data, event, and message objects that do not appear graphically in the Stateflow® Editor.
-However, you can see them in the Symbols window and the Model Explorer.
-See Use the Model Explorer with Stateflow Objects.
+You can define data, event, and message objects that do not appear graphically in the Stateflow Editor.
+To manage nongraphical objects, use the Symbols pane or Model Explorer.
+For more information, see:

 A Stateflow chart stores and retrieves data that it uses to control its execution.
 Stateflow data resides in its own workspace, but you can also access data that resides externally in the Simulink model or application that embeds the Stateflow machine.
 You must define any internal or external data that you use in a Stateflow chart.

 Stateflow message objects are queued objects that can carry data.
 You can send a message from one Stateflow chart to another to communicate between charts.
 You can also send local messages within a chart.
 You define the type of message data.
-You can view the lifeline of a message in the Message Viewer block.
-For more information, see How Messages Work in Stateflow Charts.
+You can view the lifeline of a message in the Sequence Viewer block.
+For more information, see Communicate with Stateflow Charts by Sending Messages.